Skip to content

 Rebuilds the entire table on every run:

-The watermark is tracked in Rocky’s embedded state store and updated after each successful run.
-Use for large append-only or append-mostly tables.
+Watermarks live in Rocky’s embedded state store (state management) and advance after each successful run.

 MERGE INTO target USING (...)
 AS source